nyhilum/old-jekyll-blog/about.md

 subtitle: do we ever really know ourselves?
 permalink: /whoami
 ---
-{% include titles.html %}

-i do some programming and some security stuff. excuse me, _certified_ security stuff. my interests lie in reverse engineering, malware analysis, forensics, and the occasional red teaming.
+i do some programming and some security stuff. my interests lie in reverse engineering, malware analysis, forensics, and the occasional red teaming. oh, and metal \m/

 i'm not a web designer.